Finnish minelayer Pohjanmaa: History

 Pohjanmaa was built in 1979 at the Wärtsilä Helsinki Shipyard, Finland.
 Her initial main armament consisted of a Bofors 120 mm Automatic Gun L/46.

-Pohjanmaa first served as a school ship for the Naval Academy until 1992 when she was transferred to the Gulf of Finland Fleet (Now called Gulf of Finland Naval Command).
-When she was completed, she replaced the minelayer Ruotsinsalmi and as a school ship, Matti Kurki.
-On 10 May 1982, she was given the traditional shield of ocean faring vessels previously held by Suomen Joutsen, so in effect Pohjanmaa continues the tradition of the three ships.
+Pohjanmaa first served as a school ship for the Naval Academy until 1992 when she was transferred to the Gulf of Finland Fleet (now called Gulf of Finland Naval Command).

+When she was completed, she replaced the minelayer Ruotsinsalmi and as a school ship, the Matti Kurki.
+On 10 May 1982, she was given the traditional shield of ocean faring vessels previously held by Suomen Joutsen, so in effect Pohjanmaa continued the tradition of the three ships.

 The ship underwent a heavy modernization program in 1996–1998, which included a replacing her Bofors 120 mm L/46 main gun with a more modern dual-purpose Bofors 57 mm Naval Automatic Gun L/70.

-The annual training cruise for the cadets has taken the ship as far as Belém, Brazil.
-The accommodation capacity of the vessel for the long range cruises can be increased with accommodation containers.
+The annual training cruise for the cadets took the ship as far as Belém, Brazil.
+The accommodation capacity of the vessel for the long range cruises could be increased with accommodation containers.

-On 28 June 2005, as part of their cruise, Pohjanmaa participated in the International Fleet Review which is a part of the Trafalgar 200 celebrations.
+On 28 June 2005, as part of its cruise, Pohjanmaa participated in the International Fleet Review which was a part of the Trafalgar 200 celebrations.

 In 2007, the ship was refitted together with the s and her colour scheme changed from camouflage to light grey.
 Her second aft gun was also removed from the aft deck due to narrow shooting sectors, which were even further narrowed due to a new bigger hydraulic crane of a new seaboat.

 In 2010, it was decided that the Pohjanmaa would participate in Operation Atalanta in 2011.
 On 6 April 2011, Pohjanmaa captured a vessel suspected as pirate mothership along with two speedboats.
 The search onboard revealed assault rifles, RPGs and other weapons.
 Eighteen of the suspected pirates were incarcerated onboard Pohjanmaa.
 Since the Prosecutor General of Finland decided not to prosecute, the pirates were transferred to the jurisdiction of Operation Atalanta, which later released the pirates.
 The pirate ship and the speedboats were scuttled at sea.

 Naming

 Pohjanmaa was christened on 8 June 1979 by Aili Haapkylä.
 The name comes from the Swedish-built pojamas of the 1770s — see "Pohjanmaa (disambiguation)" for other uses of the name.

-The vessel has been nicknamed Puuhamaa by the Finnish Navy conscripts after the Finnish amusement park.
+The vessel was nicknamed Viinalaiva Puuhamaa by the Finnish Navy conscripts after the Finnish amusement park (vessel was also nicknamed Vanha rouva).